 - The differences between contaminant concentrations in stormwater as it entered the dry well, in the vadose zone, and at the groundwater water table which provided insight into contaminant sequestration in the vadose zone.

 - The differences in groundwater quality upgradient and downgradient of the dry wells which helped to identify the source of contaminants in groundwater, should any be detected.

 To address these concerns, stormwater and groundwater samples were collected during and after five rain events; and dry season groundwater samples were collected three times.
 Water was analyzed for over 200 contaminants.
 In addition, flow measurements were calculated and vadose zone modeling was performed to assess the fate and transport of key contaminants.

 A wide range of urban contaminants will be evaluated in both stormwater and groundwater.
 The list of analytes includes:

-Groundwater samples will be collected from three groundwater monitoring wells and a vadose zone well at each site for the same three rain events described above for two years.
-Groundwater levels will be regularly monitored using a combination of manual and continuous measurements.
-During the rainy season, samples will be collected approximately one week after each storm event to allow time for water to infiltrate through the vadose zone.
-The exact timing of the delayed collection will be determined by monitoring well water level after rain events.
+Groundwater samples were collected from three groundwater monitoring wells and a vadose zone well at each site for the same rain events described above for two years.
+Groundwater levels were regularly monitored using a combination of manual and continuous measurements.
+During the rainy season, samples were collected approximately three to five days after each storm event to allow time for water to infiltrate through the vadose zone.
+The exact timing of the delayed collection was determined by monitoring well water levels after rain events.

-In addition, a fourth sample will be collected during the dry season from the three monitoring wells.
-It is unlikely that there will be sufficient water at the level of the vadose zone well to collect a sample during the dry season.
-Approximately 10 liters of groundwater will be collected for analysis of the contaminants listed above.
+In addition, a fourth sample was collected during the dry season from the three monitoring wells.
+However, there was not sufficient water at the vadose zone well to collect a sample during the dry season.
+Approximately 10 liters of groundwater was collected for analysis of the contaminants listed above.

 For more details on the project’s stormwater and groundwater monitoring, click on icon below to review the project’s Quality Assurance Project Plan (QAPP)